0:00 / 3:15

 0:00 / 4:12

 Cheryl is a prolific composer who writes both music and lyrics.
-She is able to take a choir's program and fill in the missing pieces.
+The New Yorker graduated from Cornell University with a degree in music, studied orchestration at Juilliard, and is a founding member and composer for the social justice choir VOICES 21C.
 Her commissioned pieces often end up being the glue that makes an entire program flow.
-Writing her own lyrics, meeting choirs in person, weeks, if not months of research, and the ability to write poignant social justice text or laugh-out-loud lyrics is Cheryl's process that allows for a uniqueness, freedom and customizability found only in her compositions.
+Writing her own lyrics, meeting choirs in person, weeks months of research, and the ability to write powerful social justice text or laugh-out-loud lyrics is Cheryl's process that allows for a uniqueness, freedom, and customizability found only in her compositions.
 Scroll down to listen, view, purchase, or connect.

 Look and listen